MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 The *button-press-event* signal will be emitted when a button (typically from a mouse) is pressed.

-To receive this signal, the **Gnome::Gtk3::Window** associated to the widget needs to enable the **Gnome::Gtk3::DK-BUTTON-PRESS-MASK** mask.
+To receive this signal, the **Gnome::Gtk3::Window** associated to the widget needs to enable the `GDK-BUTTON-PRESS-MASK` mask.

 This signal will be sent to the grab widget if there is one.